Kong/kongponents/docs/components/input.md

 The character counter will only display below the input if the `characterLimit` is exceeded.

-If the `characterLimit` is exceeded, the character counter below the KInput will override the display of a provided `help` and `errorMessage` props until the character count is within the acceptable range.
+If the `characterLimit` is exceeded, the character counter below the KInput will override the display of the provided `help` and `errorMessage` text until the character count is within the acceptable range.

 ::: tip
-You may also specify a native `maxlength` attribute on the KInput to actually limit the number of characters the user is allowed to type in the field.
+You may also specify a native `maxlength` attribute on the KInput to limit the number of characters the user is allowed to type in the field.
 This will prevent the user from exceeding the character limit so the error state will not be shown.

 <KInput :character-limit="10" maxlength="10" placeholder="Type..."/>